f5devcentral/bigip_automation_examples/bigip/bigip_next/security/operations/scale-api-security/README.md

 As you can see from the output, both are in **Performing Action**.

-# Update application to scale via GitOPS
+## Update Application to Scale via GitOPS

-On schedule scake the application to correpond the predictable demand.
+On schedule scale the application to correspond to the predictable demand.

-## Run the CI/CD environment
+### Run the CI/CD Environment

 Run Git and Jenkins environment to apply Ansible scaling script to the TMOS instance.
 Use logins/passwords from Jenkins secrets.

-## Overview the scale solution
+### Overview the Scale Solution

 1. Add nodes
 2. Add pools
 3. Add IRule to route traffic as well as put excessive requests to wait room

-## Ansible script to scale the application
+### Ansible Script to Scale the Application

 ```yaml
 TODO: Add IRUle to perform the waiting room routine
 ```

-## Run the pipelines
+### Run the Pipelines

 Login to Jenkins.
 Run the pipeline.
-Overivew thhe result
+Overview the result

-## Test Waiting Room
+### Test Waiting Room

 Open Firefox.
-Open tab to a application.
+Open tab to an application.
 Open another tab.
 The second tab will be put to the Waiting room.
-In 10 seconds, the request will be automatically touted to the app page.
+In 10 seconds, the request will be automatically routed to the app page.